 by Jordan Wilkerson figures by Daniel Utter Ever since the Industrial Revolution around 150 years ago, most of the electricity used in the United States has come from burning fossil fuels.
 These fuels, such as coal and oil, are all made of carbon.
 They’re such an important form of the element that the name “carbon” comes from the Latin word for coal.
-However, burning all … Continue reading Addressing Climate Change with Refurbished Coal Power Plants
+However, burning all … Continue reading Biomass over Coal: Burning Different Carbon to Mitigate Climate Change

 by Colleen Golja figures by Brad Wierbowski Articles with dystopian titles like “Is it OK to Tinker With the Environment to Combat Climate Change?” and “To Curb Global Warming Science Fiction May Become Fact” have begun to surface regularly in prominent news sources like The New York Times, The Guardian, NPR, The Economist, and many others.
 Just this past October, a cinematic portrayal of a climate-modified … Continue reading Solar Geoengineering: Is controlling our climate possible?